jimmc414/document_intelligence/readme.md

 ### Installation / How to setup
 To run this project, you need to have Python 3.x installed on your system.
 You also need to install the following libraries and tools:

--PyMuPDF: A Python library that enables access and manipulation of PDF files, including text extraction, metadata retrieval, layout analysis.
+- PyMuPDF: A Python library that enables access and manipulation of PDF files, including text extraction, metadata retrieval, layout analysis.
 pdf2image: A Python library that converts PDF files to images, allowing easier processing and analysis of non-textual content in the files.
--PyTesseract: A Python wrapper for the Tesseract OCR engine, which enables optical character recognition (OCR) capabilities for converting scanned images or PDFs to text.
+- PyTesseract: A Python wrapper for the Tesseract OCR engine, which enables optical character recognition (OCR) capabilities for converting scanned images or PDFs to text.
--NLTK: The Natural Language Toolkit (NLTK) is a Python library for working with human language data, providing tools for text processing, tokenization, parsing, classification, etc.
+- NLTK: The Natural Language Toolkit (NLTK) is a Python library for working with human language data, providing tools for text processing, tokenization, parsing, classification, etc.
--spaCy: A fast and modern Python library for natural language processing (NLP), offering pretrained models and extensive functionality for NLP tasks such as text tokenization, part-of-speech tagging, named entity recognition, etc.
+- spaCy: A fast and modern Python library for natural language processing (NLP), offering pretrained models and extensive functionality for NLP tasks such as text tokenization, part-of-speech tagging, named entity recognition, etc.
--Gensim: A Python library specialized in topic modeling and document similarity analysis, which allows efficient large-scale text processing using algorithms like Word2Vec, FastText, Latent Semantic Analysis (LSA), etc.
+- Gensim: A Python library specialized in topic modeling and document similarity analysis, which allows efficient large-scale text processing using algorithms like Word2Vec, FastText, Latent Semantic Analysis (LSA), etc.
--TextBlob: A simple Python library for processing textual data, offering basic NLP features such as part-of-speech tagging, noun phrase extraction, sentiment analysis, translation, etc.
+- TextBlob: A simple Python library for processing textual data, offering basic NLP features such as part-of-speech tagging, noun phrase extraction, sentiment analysis, translation, etc.
--Sumy: A Python library that provides functionality to summarize texts using various algorithms, extracting key information from long articles or documents.
+- Sumy: A Python library that provides functionality to summarize texts using various algorithms, extracting key information from long articles or documents.
--Scikit-learn: A popular Python library for machine learning and data science, offering tools for preprocessing data, training algorithms, evaluating model performance, etc.
+- Scikit-learn: A popular Python library for machine learning and data science, offering tools for preprocessing data, training algorithms, evaluating model performance, etc.
--Transformers (Hugging Face): A Python library for state-of-the-art natural language processing (NLP), based on transformer model architectures like BERT and GPT-3.
+- Transformers (Hugging Face): A Python library for state-of-the-art natural language processing (NLP), based on transformer model architectures like BERT and GPT-3.
 It offers pre-trained models for tasks like text generation, question-answering (QA), sentiment analysis (SA), etc.
--OpenAI API - Whisper: An API service provided by OpenAI that offers an automatic speech recognition (ASR) system called Whisper.
+- OpenAI API - Whisper: An API service provided by OpenAI that offers an automatic speech recognition (ASR) system called Whisper.
 It transcribes spoken language audio data to written text with high accuracy.
 It requires an OpenAI API key to use.

 You can use pip to install the required packages in your Python environment:
 ```